 The next step is to apply your theme to match your team or company brand and style.

-Go to the Themes tab (or Settings cog > Theme Configuration), and select a theme from our bundle of ready-to-go themes or alternatively alternatively create a theme from scratch by clicking Create Theme.
+Go to the Themes tab (or Settings cog > Refined Administration), and select a theme from our bundle of ready-to-go themes or alternatively alternatively create a theme from scratch by clicking Create Theme.

 When you have a feel for your theme, edit it to fit your needs.
 Didn’t like that white menu?
 Make it transparent or dark grey.
 Want to use your own image?
 Upload an image as the background.
 Watch this video for an example of a theme creation.
 For careful guidance see our step by step guide to creating a theme using the Theme Editor.